Can you name all the Google ranking factors?

 It’s also important to link related pages within your website, as it helps visitors navigate through the content easily.

-To make the most of SEO and keep your users engaged, make sure to use descriptive anchor text that accurately describes the linked content.
+To make the most of SEO and keep your visitors engaged, make sure to use descriptive anchor text that accurately describes the linked content.

 So it all adds up to this:

 your primary focus should be on the user’s journey when linking to different pages of your website.